BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

 		:TRAIN-LENGTH-FEET number
 		:YELLOW-FEET-PER-SECOND number

-The spec
-		`:IRT T`

-causes IRT-style default directions to be chosen for tracks, (odd=North), IRT-style signal numbering to be displayed on the plates, and track section circuit ID numbers to be assigned in the IRT fashion, i.e.,
+The spec `:IRT T` causes IRT-style default directions to be chosen for tracks, (odd=North), IRT-style signal numbering to be displayed on the plates, and track section circuit ID numbers to be assigned in the IRT fashion, i.e.,

-			10*stationing_point + track_number.
+			10*stationing_point + track_number

 The spec `:TORONTO T` causes Toronto-style signal numbering to be displayed on the signal plates.